Saurabhgithub1006/Road_Accident_Prediction/README.md

 # Dataset
 * Source: Addis Ababa Sub-city police departments
--Description: The dataset was prepared from manual records of road traffic accidents from 2017-2020.
+* Description: The dataset was prepared from manual records of road traffic accidents from 2017-2020.
 All sensitive information was excluded during data encoding.
--Features: 32 features
+* Features: 32 features
--Instances: 12,316 instances
+* Instances: 12,316 instances
--Target Feature: Accident_severity (multi-class variable)
+* Target Feature: Accident_severity (multi-class variable)

 # Objective
 To classify the accident severity based on 31 features, using step-by-step machine learning techniques, with the f1-score as the evaluation metric.